Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/vlaamse-codex/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

+2025-03-17T17:15:34.773Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:heeftrelatieMet)

+2025-03-17T17:15:34.774Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Organisatie:Organisatie:isGeassocieerdMet)

+2025-03-17T17:15:34.774Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Organisatie:Organisatie:isSuborganisatieVan)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Organisatie:Organisatie:heeftSuborganisatie)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:inwonerschap)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:staatburgerschap)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:inwonerschap)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:staatsburgerschap)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Generiek:Agent:isLidVan)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Generiek:Agent:(Agent -> Organisatie))

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Generiek:Agent:isHoofdVan)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Generiek:Agent:isLidVan)

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Generiek:FormeelKader:(FormeelKader -> Object))

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Organisatie:Organisatie:(Organisatie -> Object))

+2025-03-17T17:15:34.775Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Persoon:Persoon:(Persoon -> Object))

+2025-03-17T17:15:34.777Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:ingevoegdBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.778Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:zieOok is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.778Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:trektIn is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.778Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbrononderdeel:isOnderdeelVan is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.778Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbrononderdeel:isDeelVan is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.778Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:heeftDeel is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:ingetrokkenBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:heftOp is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:vervangenBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:bekrachtigdBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:zetOm is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:citeert is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:verantwoordelijke is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:wijzigt is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.779Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:bekrachtigt is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:vervangt is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:voegtIn is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:opgehevenBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:gewijzigdBij is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Verschijningsvorm:consolideert is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Verschijningsvorm:realiseert is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Rechtsbron:isGerealiseerdDoor is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:15:34.780Z info: Connector Model:Applicatieprofiel Vlaamse Codex:Verschijningsvorm:gecorrigeerdDoor is not an association with a source role.
+Ignoring this connector.

-2025-02-11T16:46:21.739Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.741Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.742Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.742Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Perceel) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Perceel) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.742Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Placeholder) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO²_applicatieprofiel_Generiek_basisprofiel:OSLO-Placeholder) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.742Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Codelijsten) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:15:34.781Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Codelijsten) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:21.747Z warn: [ConnectorConverterHandler]: Connector (trektIn) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (trektIn) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.747Z warn: [ConnectorConverterHandler]: Connector (bekrachtigt) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (bekrachtigt) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.747Z warn: [ConnectorConverterHandler]: Connector (bekrachtigdBij) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (bekrachtigdBij) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (heftOp) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (heftOp) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (opgehevenBij) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (opgehevenBij) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (ingetrokkenBij) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (ingetrokkenBij) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (vervangt) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (vervangt) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (vervangenBij) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (vervangenBij) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (voegtIn) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (voegtIn) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:21.748Z warn: [ConnectorConverterHandler]: Connector (ingevoegdBij) does not have a package tag defined.
+2025-03-17T17:15:34.784Z warn: [ConnectorConverterHandler]: Connector (ingevoegdBij) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------